giova23/syslog-sign/README.md

         );
 };

-in order to properly generate all rfc5848 records (Signature Blocks will be the first implemented, then Certificate Blocks and Signature groups will be the last, in our intentions).
+in order to properly generate all rfc5848 records.

+Signature Blocks are already implemented, Certificate Blocks and Signature groups are still missing.
+We have (optional) encryption for the output (out of the standard, and suboptimal)

-Some (runtime configurable) deviations from the standards may be present.
+Some (runtime configurable) deviations from the standards are present.
-(we intend to add an encryption layer to the standard)
+We added an encryption layer to the standard.

 Giovanni Faglioni &lt; giova at faglioni dot it &gt;

-The code will be under an Open Source License (GPL, presumably)
+The code is under the GPLv2 or later